9 Things Experts Do Every Day for Better Brain Health

 5. "I Stick to a Sleep Schedule"

-Getting 7 to 8 hours of sleep each night is associated with optimal cognitive function.
+Getting seven to eight hours of sleep each night is associated with optimal cognitive function.
 "Sleep is very important for memory consolidation," says Hara.
 "It's also during sleep that toxic compounds in the brain are flushed out."
 (Read more about how a solid sleep pattern can reduce Alzheimer's-related toxins.)